 Who knows best?
 The person with special dietary needs!
 Once you have a menu in mind, discuss it with your guests ahead of time and ask how they can best be accommodated.

 2. Read Labels

-Dairy, gluten and non-vegetarian ingredients are found in many packaged foods.
+Dairy, gluten, nuts and non-vegetarian ingredients are found in many packaged foods.
 If you are not sure if an ingredient is safe for your party guests, ask the person you're accommodating or skip it.